luxfi/LPs/LPs/lp-9109-compound-lending-protocol-standard.md

 The Compound V3 (Comet) implementation uses BUSL-1.1 which converts to GPL v2.0+ on 2025-12-31.

-This LP specification is released under CC0.
+This LP specification is licensed under BSD-3-Clause-Network (see LICENSE).

 ## References